Can We Trust Race Prediction?: Discussion

 \section{Discussion}

 Can we trust race prediction?
 Even with perfect information, using only name and location inherently limits the accuracy of available models.
-For instance, a Black person with an ambiguous name (``Barbara Jackson'', ``Ashley Jackson'') living in New York City will likely always be mislabeled by such models as White.
+For instance, a Black person with an ambiguous name (``Mary Williams'', ``Ashley Jackson'') living in New York City will likely always be mislabeled by such models as White.
 Similarly, many Filipinos with Hispanic-sounding names (such as ``Maria Cruz Santos'') will be labeled as Hispanic.
 However, it is clear that models have the ability to achieve very high performance. iBIFSG and the resulting ensemble already show significant improvements over existing solutions that have been used in such critical contexts as fair lending analysis.
 On a nationally representative sample of PPP data, the ensemble achieves perfect coverage and up to 36.8\% better F1 scores than ethnicolr, the current leading machine learning model.
 In the future, improvements such as more data or advances in architectures could further push performance.
-For instance, \cite{hu2021} use a Dual-LSTM architecture to improve gender classification.
-Voter data is inherently not representative, as not everybody is registered to vote, especially Blacks and Hispanics (\cite{sood2018}).
+For instance, using XGBoost instead of a simple average to ensemble the models may be more robust.
+Additionally, voter data is inherently not representative, as not everybody is registered to vote, especially Blacks and Hispanics (\cite{sood2018}).

 \bibsep{0pt}

 {A.\arabic{table}} {A.\arabic{figure}} \thesection{\Alph{section}} \thepage{\arabic{page}} \fancypagestyle{alim}{\fancyhf{} \fancyfoot[C]{Appendix \thepage}}

 \onehalfspacing